-When dealing with a microservices application, you have to manage a network of interrelated components to ensure overall reliability.
+When building applications with microservice architecture, you have to manage a network of interrelated software components to ensure overall reliability.
 However, most traditional monitoring systems were designed for static application environments with fewer nodes.
 As a result, commonly prescribed monitoring tools like Graphite and StatsD that were in practice until recently are no longer enough to meet the new requirements.

 How do microservices enable and require DevOps?

-Organizations started embracing DevOps after realizing that agile transformation in application development falls short in meeting the agility needs of today’s fast-paced markets.
+Organizations started embracing DevOps after realizing that agile transformation in application development falls short of meeting the agility needs of today’s markets that demand faster time-to-market.
 Over time, microservices architecture emerged from the DevOps practices of cloud-native companies to achieve quality and acceleration in software delivery.